-ACTION PLAN 1 - IDENTIFICATION AND REGISTRATION OF DOGS AND CATS Action Priority Related Goals Performance Indicators Record Companion Animal matters Ongoing Maintain Companion Animals Registers and enforcement Data; Office of Local Government report, quarterly and annually To provide education materials and events for the community to promote and encourage the permanent identification of companion animals High H2.6 of Delivery Program - Provide companion animal management services across the shire; Encourage the permanent identification of all required companion animals; Facilitate the prompt and safe return of animals to their owners; Provide an effective and efficient service for people updating and/or registering details on the NSW Companion Animal Register; Reduce time period that animals are required to be kept in Council pound facility while owners are identified.
-Increase in the number of Companion Animals being microchipped; Increase in the number of companion animals being registered; Develop printed promotional material; Hold an educational event at Bill Robinson Park.
-Ensure that all animals released or re-homed from the pound are registered and microchipped.
-Compliance with the requirements of the Companion Animals Act 1998; Council records reflect that all animals released or re-homed from the pound are microchipped and registered.
+RELATED GOALS PERFORMANCE INDICATORS Maintain Companion Animals Registers and enforce Office of Local Government Goverment report, quarterly and annually.
+H2.5 of Delivery Program - Provide companion animal management services across the shire; Encourage the permanent identification of all required companion animals; Facilitate the prompt and safe return of animals to their owners; Provide an effective and efficient service for people updating and/or registering details on the NSW Companion Animal Register; Reduce time period that animals are required to be kept in Council pound facility while owners are identified.
+Increase in the number of Companion Animals being microchipped; Increase in the number of companion animals being registered; Develop printed promotional material; Compliance with the requirements of the Companion Animals Act 1998; Council records reflect that all animals released or re-homed from the pound are microchipped and registered.
+RELATED GOALS PERFORMANCE INDICATORS